Fact Sheet 2a:

 Some cell phone carriers have corporate security divisions that will work with you to stop the harassing calls.
 You should call your carrier's customer service department after filing your police report and determine if they will assist you without a subpoena.
 If your phone carrier does not offer this option you can consider filing a civil suit against your harasser and subpoena the information from the phone carrier as part of your lawsuit.

-Unlike traditional "land-line" phones, you may not be able to block incoming callers to your cell phone.
-However, you should record the date, time, and description of each call, and save any messages you receive.
+You should record the date, time, and description of each call, and save any messages you receive.
 This information is essential evidence in helping the police and the cell phone carrier investigate the harassment.
 If you think that the messages will be deleted before you are able to get a subpoena, it is a good idea to play the message into a tape recorder.

 There are several technological solutions available.
 Some services allow users to create lists of authorized contacts, and inbound calls that are not part of an authorized list can be redirected to a recorded message that states the telephone number has been disconnected.
 If the harasser is using a blocked or restricted number, some technological solutions will redirect incoming calls to an 800 number before sending it to the cell phone.
 The blocked number is then unmasked.
 Spoofed numbers may not be unmasked using this method.
-Privacy Rights Clearinghouse does not endorse specific products.

 The law will vary from state to state, but in California a single call is enough to meet the definition of harassment if the caller threatens physical harm or is obscene.
 If the call does not fall into either of these categories, the calls must be repeated to be considered harassment.